 I recently wrote about my new line of products inspired by my Grandma’s Grandmother, Marie Rose Delorme Smith.

 Marie Rose was a writer and midwife on the prairies of Southern Alberta.
-She is the author of My Eighty Years on the Plains, a chronicle of life in the pioneer days.
+She is the author of Eighty Years on the Plains, a chronicle of life in Alberta in the pioneer days.
 She lived a traditional Metis lifestyle, speaking French, English and Cree with her relatives and travelling in her father’s trade caravan.

 When the nomadic life of the Metis became unsustainable, she moved to Alberta with her adventurer husband Charley Smith, where they set up a homestead on the Jughandle Ranch on Pincher Creek, Alberta.